 Practical Steps

-Intermittent fasting has become popular in recent years as a way to stay healthier by limiting the number of hours in a day that you eat.
+In recent years, intermittent fasting has gained immense popularity as a means to promote a healthier lifestyle by limiting the hours within a day that you consume food.

 Practical Steps